StoicLoofah/beginners-guide-to-vim/README.md

 Hopefully this guide is applicable to others as well.

-## 1. Movement
+## 1. Movement and editing

 The basics of any text editor is being able to edit text, and vim is trickier than typing and deleting.
+There are plenty of cheatsheets and laundry lists of commands, so we won't add another here.
 The best way to learn it is to use `vimtutor`, a tutorial built into vim that you can launch from your console.
 Go through it first to learn the basics, then do it again in a week after using vim for real.

 * [vimtutor man page](http://linuxcommand.org/man_pages/vimtutor1.html)